Jadens-arc/Scripty/README.md

 ```

 ![Image of scripty running](https://i.postimg.cc/HkR1SSNz/IMAGE3.png)

-Projects you create will be stored in the Projects folder
+Projects you create will be stored in the /Projects/ directory

+These projects will be gitignored by default

 # Tips: